ASAG-ISCAS/docs.pybdr/docs/set_representations/zonotope.md

 [4]: Althoff, M., Krogh, B. H., & Stursberg, O. (2011).
 Analyzing reachability of linear dynamic systems with parametric uncertainties.
 In Modeling, Design, and Simulation of Systems with Uncertainties (pp. 69-94).
 Springer, Berlin, Heidelberg.

+[5]: Yang, X., & Scott, J. K. (2018).
+A comparison of zonotope order reduction techniques.
+Automatica, 95, 378-384.

+[6]: Althoff, M. (2015).
+On computing the minkowski difference of zonotopes. arXiv preprint arXiv:1512.02794.